cygnyx/markover.js/README.md

 Once all the fields are prepared, the special first and last field names are located and the results are formatted for output.
+If the `sourcetarget` options is given, then the quoted source document is stored at the location.

 ```js#tangleJSON
   if (fields["first"] != undefined) {